13 Relationship Statistics [New 2024 Data]

 • But but but … men are not better.
 40% lie about their jobs to be more successful in the eyes of their date.

-6.2) The chances of finding love without looking are 1 to 562
+The chances of finding love without looking are 1 to 562

 • We often see movies where people randomly meet each other.
 And we, therefore, somehow, have a misunderstood conception that a lot of people meet each other like this.
-Actually, 45% meet each other through mutual friends and only 7% find love through online dating apps.
+45% meet each other through mutual friends and only 7% find love through online dating apps.

-6.3) It takes 4 minutes to decide whether you like someone or not
+It takes 4 minutes to decide whether you like someone or not

 • The first impression is the most important.
 Since this is where you give the person the so-called “elevator eyes”.
 So remember to be the best version of yourself when meeting new people.
-Bare in mind that chances are that you meet your new girlfriend/boyfriend, and then you really want to make a good first impression.
+Bear in mind that chances are that you meet your new girlfriend/boyfriend, and then you want to make a good first impression.
 Else will the other person categorize you as a “no”.

-7. Statistics on How Love Impacts Health
+7. How Relationships Impacts Health

 Love has some positive impacts on your life and health.
 We’ve listed the most interesting here.